Magzzie/COVID-19_Analysis/README.md

     - Root Mean Squared Error (RMSE):  23.890 <br>

 **Few steps were taken to enhnance the performance of the Random Forest Regression model, including:**
-1. Applying feature importance technique to eliminate certain variables that were not contributing greatly to the predictions.
+1. Applying feature importance technique to eliminate certain variables that were not contributing greatly to the predictions. <br>
     |![Feature Importance on RFR - 16 Features.](./Images/rfr_16_feature_importance.png)|
     |-|
     - The performance scores of the RFR model predictions based on feature importance were worse than the first run: